“Metastatic breast cancer” – let’s start saying the words.

-With sadness, I read the news about the death of journalist, political commentator and author Cokie Roberts last week.
+With sadness, I read the news about the death of journalist, political commentator and author Cokie Roberts.
 And just days later when a reader shared the news about the death of actress and TV personality Suzanne Whang, I was saddened yet again.

 Both women died from metastatic breast cancer.
 I know you join me in sending condolences to the families, friends and fans of these two amazing and inspiring women.
 They touched a lot of lives.